BinaryIgor/blog/posts/htmx-simpler-web-based-app-or-system.md

 ## Duplication and complexity

 As we have established, in the SPA approach, we get some data (mostly, but not necessarily, in the JSON format) from the server and we then transform it to the HTML, so that the browser can render it.
 To do that, we have to model this data.
 As we know, we also need to have a server, so it needs to be modeled there as well.
-It is always easier to work on a concrete example, so **<a href="https://github.com/BinaryIgor/code-examples/tree/master/some-wisdom-htmx-app" target="_blank">let's consider the following system</a>**:
+It is always easier to work on a concrete example, so **<a href="https://github.com/BinaryIgor/code-examples/tree/master/some-wisdom-htmx-app" >let's consider the following system</a>**:
 * there are authors with quotes (assuming that they are in the system, we do not bother with managing them)
 * we can search authors by name, getting back matching authors + random quote for each
 * we can go to a single author page, where there is their bio and a list of quotes